Healthdirect Free Australian health advice you can count on.

 • drink contaminated water or unpasteurised milk

-• have contact with a contaminated person
+• have contact with someone who has campylobacter

 • have contact with contaminated pets or farm animals